Introduction

 Knowledge Share Series

-Our knowledge share series aims to bring together members of both Roche and Turing's networks and the wider scientific community to showcase partnership updates and research, hear different academic and industry perspectives on data science topics and to help build new connections and collaborations.
+Our knowledge share series aims to bring together members of both Roche and the Turing's networks and the wider scientific community to showcase partnership updates and research, hear different academic and industry perspectives on data science topics and help build new connections and collaborations.
 Find our monthly events and how to register here.

 Newsletter

 Sign up to The Alan Turing Institute-Roche strategic partnership mailing list to receive regular updates from the strategic partnership team and community.
-Mailings include information about Turing-Roche projects and opportunities, jobs, events and funding calls from both The Alan Turing Institute and Roche.
-If the link above does not work for you (i.e blocked by Roche's firewall) then please sign up via this form.
+Mailings include information about Turing-Roche projects and opportunities, jobs, events and funding calls from both the Alan Turing Institute and Roche.
+If the link above does not work for you (i.e. blocked by Roche's firewall), then please sign up via this form.

 Turing-Roche Slack Workspace